 Detects IgG antibodies against the spike protein (S1) of SARS-CoV-2 to evaluate exposure

-To reduce the likelihood of a false-positive result, the CDC suggests using an orthogonal testing algorithm so that individuals positive by one antibody test are retested with a second antibody test (refer to COVID-19 IgG, Qualitative by CIA)
+To reduce the likelihood of a false-positive result, the CDC suggests using an orthogonal testing algorithm so that individuals positive by one antibody test are retested with a second antibody test directed toward a different antigenic target (refer to COVID-19 IgG, Qualitative by CIA)

 Results are reported as “negative,” “positive,” or “indeterminate” and will include an index value